Sample Scores and Recordings

 4. Miss Isla Graham (excerpt 1'13", stereo, 64kbps, 579K)

-A slow air for Isla (born January 1991), recorded here on guitar (which is joined by low whistle and keyboard for the second half of the tune on the complete version).
+A slow air for Isla (born January 1991), recorded here on guitar (which is joined by low whistle and keyboard for the different second half of the tune on the complete version).

 5. Rowan (excerpt 0'59", stereo, 96kbps, 695K)